pSpaces/Programming-with-Spaces/Promela/promela.md

 creates a bounded sequential space named `space` able to contain `N` tuples of type `type1, type2, ..., typen`.

 # Operations
 Not all operations are supported in Promela and the actual syntax is significantly different from the one in pSpaces.
-These are the operations supported and the way they are expressed in Promela:
+These are the operations directly supported and the way they are expressed in Promela:

-- PUT: `space!a,b,...` puts the tuple `<a,b,...>` in the space `space`.
+- `put`: `space!a,b,...` puts the tuple `<a,b,...>` in the space `space`.
-- GET: `space??template` gets the oldest matching the template `template`.
+- `query`: `space??<template>` queries the oldest tuple the template `template` (blocks until there is one such tuple).
 Instead of returning a tuple, the resulting tuple is used to update variables in the template (see the below description on templates and matching).
-- QUERY: `space??<template>` behaves as as above, but without removing the matched tuple.
-- QUERYP: `space??[template]` returns `true` if a matching tuple is found, and `false` otherwise.
+- `queryP`: `space??[template]` returns `true` if a matching tuple is found, and `false` otherwise.
+- `get`: `space??template` removes the oldest tuple matching the template `template` (blocks until there is one such tuple).
+Instead of returning a tuple, the resulting tuple is used to update variables in the template (see the below description on templates and matching).

+Additional operations like `getP`, `getAll` and `queryAll` can be encoded in an indirect way.

 # Templates and Matching
 Templates are comma-separated sequences of expressions (possibly using variables and constants).
 If a field of the template is just a variable `v`, the value from the corresponding field in the tuple that is matched is copied into `v` upon retrieval of the tuple.
 To avoid updating the variable and just using the variable as its value, one has to use `eval(v)` to force a match of a message field with the current value of variable `v`.